Should you continue paying your student loans if there’s a chance for Biden’s student loan forgiveness?

 All of the other proposals require Congressional action and are expensive.
 The tuition-related forgiveness is by far the most expensive.
 Next most expensive is the $10,000 in loan forgiveness per borrower.
 This is likely to be scaled back by limiting the student loan forgiveness to economically-distressed borrowers, by limiting the forgiveness to federal student loans held by the U.S. Department of Education and by limiting forgiveness to borrowers who owe $10,000 or less.
 The latter, for example, cuts the cost from $377 billion for federal loans to $75 billion, while still wiping out all federal student loan debt owed for a third of federal student loan borrowers.

 Joe Biden’s proposal for a new income-driven repayment plan with tax-free loan forgiveness after 20 years of payments is also expensive.
 However, the tax-free part of the proposal is much less expensive than cutting the loan payments from 10% to 5% of discretionary income.
 Borrowers who have been in an income driven repayment plan long enough to qualify for loan forgiveness are likely to be insolvent.
-The IRS can forgive tax debt that results from the cancellation of debt when the taxpayer is insolvent.
+The IRS can forgive tax debt that results from the debt cancellation when the taxpayer is insolvent.
 The IRS could potentially implement tax-free forgiveness on its own, without legislation, like it did with the defense to repayment discharges.

 Extending the Payment Pause